 The mortgage industry uses the term “hazard insurance” to refer to homeowners insurance in the case of owner-occupied properties, and landlord insurance (also known as “Dwelling Fire Insurance”) in the case of rental properties.
 Hazard insurance will be required by your lender prior to closing on your home, and we’re here to help with that!

 The home or landlord policy one of our licensed insurance professionals helps you select will satisfy the hazard insurance requirements for your loan.
-As part of your mortgage, you agree to insure the property according to specific guidelines, and our team helps you take care of that.
+As part of your mortgage, you agree to insure the property according to specific guidelines, and our team helps you take care of that important responsibility.
 If your current policy has lapsed or cancelled, we can help you repurchase the right insurance so that the mortgage company doesn’t purchase a much more expensive policy on your behalf and add those premiums to your monthly house payment.

 Contact us if you’d like to learn more.

 Because rising insurance rates impact your escrow account, work with one of our professionals today to make sure you’re paying the right price for the right coverage so your house payment isn’t bigger than it should be.
-It is very important that we have up to date mortgage information, so if your loan is sold to another mortgage company, please update that information with your account manager.
+Additionally, it is very important that we have up to date mortgage information, so if your loan is sold to another mortgage company, please update that information with your account manager.

 Think of a deductible as the amount you pay out of pocket before your insurance policy’s coverage kicks in.
 So if you carry a $1000 deductible on your homeowners policy, and an $800 bicycle is stolen from your porch, even if your policy includes coverage for theft, you wouldn’t want to turn in that claim because the amount of the theft doesn’t exceed the deductible that applies first.
 Your policy will always list these deductibles by the type of claim they apply to.
-One thing to watch out for is that a policy can have multiple deductibles—for instance, an auto policy could have a $500 deductible for Collision and a $1000 deductible for Other Than Collision (Comprehensive); or a home policy might have a 1% deductible for wind or hail claims, and a $1000 for all other types of claims.
+One thing to watch out for is that a policy can have multiple deductibles—for instance, an auto policy could have a $500 deductible for Collision and a $1000 deductible for Other Than Collision (Comprehensive); or a home policy might have a 1% deductible for wind or hail claims, and a $1000 for other types of claims.

 Contact a Comma insurance professional if you have questions or would like to learn more.

 An independent insurance agent has the ability to work with several different insurance carriers in order to find the best rate and coverage for you and your loved ones, rather than working for a single insurance company and only offering you one option.
 At Comma, we believe independent is the only way to go, because how could we give you the honest advice you’re looking for if we’re tied to one carrier and can’t offer you alternatives?

 Big picture, the goal of insurance is to get you back to where you were before the negative event happened.
 So, in the event of a car accident, a good insurance policy will either repair your car, or give you enough for your damaged car that you can replace it with a similar car (less your deductible).
-Or in the event of a house fire, whether it is a kitchen fire that causes mostly smoke damage or an electrical fire that burns it to the ground, you’d expect an insurance policy to pay out enough to either restore the home or rebuild it.
+Or in the event of a house fire, whether it is a kitchen fire that causes mostly smoke damage or an electrical fire that burns the structure to the ground, you’d expect an insurance policy to pay out enough to either restore the home or rebuild it.
 Because of this goal of getting you back to where you were before, it’s very important that a home insurance policy includes enough coverage to build a similar home to yours, in today’s dollars.

-In certain areas, you might pay much more for a home than what it would cost to rebuild today—this is sometimes due to the historic nature of the home, but more commonly driven by the location of the real estate (as realtors often say, (location, location, location”).
+In certain areas, you might pay much more for a home than what it would cost to rebuild today—this is sometimes due to the historic nature of the home, but more commonly driven by the location of the real estate (as realtors often say, “location, location, location”).
 In other areas, you might find a home that would cost much more to rebuild than what you can purchase it for today—this is common in suburban and rural areas with older, non-historic homes.
 Sometimes, even when the home you’re purchasing or building is brand new, the amount of insurance may not match exactly—this could be due to the value of the lot it’s built on, builder discounts, or custom modifications you or your designer picked out.

-Insurance carriers typically use certain characteristics of your home such as finish grade, square feet, garages, number of bathrooms, etc to estimate what it will cost to rebuild your home in today’s dollars.
-Your Comma insurance expert will help you walk through this to make sure you insure your most valuable asset for the right amount.
+Insurance carriers typically use certain characteristics of your home such as finish grade, square feet, garages, number of bathrooms, etc. to estimate what it will cost to rebuild your home in today’s dollars.
+Your Comma insurance professional will help you walk through this so you can be confident you are insuring your most valuable asset for the right amount.

 The way we like to simplify how to think about flood insurance is that it is largely designed to cover “rising water”.
-For example, if a severe thunderstorm passes through your area and blows shingles off your roof, causing rain to leak through and damage the interior of the home, that sort of water would likely be covered by a homeowners policy; yet, if that same thunderstorm takes its time to move through your area very slowly, dumping lots of rain which doesn’t drain properly away from your home but seeps under doorways and damages your baseboard and flooring, that type of damage typically is not going to be covered by a homeowners policy but could be covered by a flood insurance policy to cover this.
+For example, if a severe thunderstorm passes through your area and blows shingles off your roof, causing rain to leak through and damage the interior of your home, that sort of water damage would likely be covered by a homeowners policy; yet, if that same thunderstorm takes its time to move through your area very slowly, dumping lots of rain which doesn’t drain properly away from your home, but instead seeps under doorways or through walls and damages your baseboard and flooring (or more), that type of damage typically is not going to be covered by a homeowners policy–you would typically need a flood insurance policy to cover this.

 Service Line coverage is a newer coverage option that more and more homeowners insurance carriers are beginning to offer.
-It is designed to insure against damage to the power, sewer, gas, and water lines between the where the City or utility company’s maintenance responsibility ends and those lines enter your home, something that is not covered by most homeowners policies.
-This is an affordable coverage you should consider adding to your policy, as it usually comes with a minimal deductible and offers valuable protection for your home.
+It is designed to insure against damage to the power, sewer, gas, and water lines between where the City or utility company’s maintenance responsibility ends and where those lines enter your home, something that is not covered by most homeowners policies.
+This is an affordable coverage option you should consider adding to your policy, as it usually comes with a minimal deductible and offers valuable protection for your home.

 Talk to a Comma insurance professional about adding this coverage to your policy.

 In most states, and on most policies, Medical Payments coverage is strictly intended to cover medical bills and first aid after an accident.
-While this is a relatively broad coverage that can pay out regardless of who is determined to be at fault, it generally does not include any coverage for lost wages for you and your passengers after an accident.
+While this is a relatively broad coverage that can usually pay out regardless of who is determined to be at fault, it generally does not include any coverage for lost wages for you and your passengers after an accident.